 Medicine should not be one-size-fits-all

 We use the latest advances in Bayesian computing, Probabilistic Programming, and Decision Theory to bridge the gap between data, models, and decision makers.
-Our models make predictions and support decisions for individuals, subgroups, trials, and disease populations.
+Our platform makes predictions and supports decisions for individuals, treatments, subgroups, and target populations.

 Our platform makes models usable by non-statisticians -- models become useful when they are used by people who have to make decisions.